bucks123/dublinweather/README.md

 3. Run the application from xcode as normal

 Use:
-Screen 1 Current Weather Conditions for London (Weather API gave incorrect data for GPS co-ordinates or city name of Dublin)
+Screen 1 :Current Weather Conditions for London (Weather API gave incorrect data for GPS co-ordinates or city name of Dublin)
 Action: Swipe up
 Screen 2: Hourly weather forecast
 Action: Swipe up